UniversalDependencies/docs/_ctn/feat/InfStruct.md

 #### Examples

-* *Chaŋa menuwa<b>ta</b> rɨktoko.* "The child is chasing THE CAT (not what you thought)" -- contrastive focus
+* *Chaŋa menuwa<b>ta</b> rɨktoko.* "The child is chasing THE CAT (not what you thought)". -- contrastive focus
-* *Chaŋa menuwa<b>lo</b> rɨktoko.* "The child is chasing THE CAT (not what I thought)" -- surprise focus
+* *Chaŋa menuwa<b>lo</b> rɨktoko.* "The child is chasing THE CAT (not what I thought)". -- surprise focus
-* *Chaŋa menuwa<b>le</b> rɨktoko.* "The child is only chasing THE CAT" -- restrictive focus
+* *Chaŋa menuwa<b>le</b> rɨktoko.* "The child is only chasing THE CAT". -- restrictive focus
-* *Chaŋa menuwa<b>yaŋ</b> rɨktoko.* "The child is also chasing THE CAT" -- additive focus
+* *Chaŋa menuwa<b>yaŋ</b> rɨktoko.* "The child is also chasing THE CAT". -- additive focus

 ### <a name="Uniq">`Uniq`</a>: unique

 Like the focus particles, the endoclitic *=te* can be analyzed as operating with a contrast between a base and an actual proposition.
 However, the base proposition remains comparatively vague because the base constituent is not filled by a specific referent or circumstance but is assumed to be arbitrary.
-By contrast, the actual proposition makes it clear that there is only one **uniquely identfiable** referent or circumstance that matches.
+By contrast, the actual proposition makes it clear that there is only one **uniquely identifiable** referent or circumstance that matches the context.

 #### Examples

 * *Thego<b>te</b> labaŋbidahãʔna o.* "Grab the BIG one for me, okay?"

 ### <a name="Top">`Top`</a>: topic